ellamichaels/gov1347_blog/index.md

 - **R-squared:** The model’s R-squared value is 0.258, meaning the model explains about 25.8% of the variation in the actual dataset
 - **Leave-one-out results:** Modelling off of data excluding the 2016 presidential election yielded a prediction of the incumbent party’s popular vote share that was 3.19 points less than the actual result.

+**This model predicts that Donald Trump will win 80.33% of the popular vote** based on Q2 RDI growth.
+This result is also highly mismatched and RDI growth, which was much higher in Q2 than normal, might have been [distorted](https://www.bea.gov/news/2020/gross-domestic-product-2nd-quarter-2020-advance-estimate-and-annual-update) by economic stimulus programs in response to COVID-19.
+It is unlikely to be especially representative of most Americans' financial situations during the pandemic.

 ### Q2 Unemployment Rate Change